Auckland construction worker hit by falling steel

 A pallet of steel was being hoisted when the pallet came apart, he said.

-Police attended and Worksafe were advised, a police spokesman said.
+Police attended and WorkSafe was advised, a police spokesman said.

 The witness said it was the third incident at the site in recent times, including a worker who suffered a stroke on Friday.